netrules/sgonzalez-tech/exampleSite/content/en/projects/creating-this-website.md

 I want to explain how I got around to making this website and the source of inspiration for making it.
 Since my [Portfolio v1](# "not added yet") version, I have been looking for alternatives to making a portfolio which could also serve as a blog, and this is the result I've come to.

-Thus, I was inspired to proceed with this stack due to similar websites<sup>[1](https://tkainrad.dev/posts/using-hugo-gitlab-pages-and-cloudflare-to-create-and-run-this-website/)</sup> (which I was able to channel with keywords like *static page generator*, *markdown*, *personal blog*), some of which also explained how to make a similar stack yourself.
+Thus, I was inspired to proceed with this stack due to similar websites <sup>[(for example)](https://tkainrad.dev/posts/using-hugo-gitlab-pages-and-cloudflare-to-create-and-run-this-website/)</sup> which I was able to channel with keywords like *static page generator*, *markdown*, *personal blog*, some of which also explained how to make a similar stack yourself.
 So, don't worry, I will not go too much into details so that we can appreciate some key points and keep it short.

 ## PREPARATION